What is a ThinkIn?

 – Click Download under ‘Zoom Client for Meetings’

-You’ll find upcoming Digital ThinkIns listed in the Tortoise app.
-Register for any ThinkIn you’d like to join in the same way as usual, by clicking on the “Book now” button.
+You’ll find upcoming ThinkIns listed on both our website and in the Tortoise app.
+Register for any ThinkIn you’d like to join in the same way as usual, by clicking on the “Book a ticket” button.

 We’ll mail the link out to you in your booking confirmation email.
 When the ThinkIn is due to start, click through on that link to open Zoom and join.
 If you join early, you’ll go into a waiting room.
 We’ll open the ThinkIn a few minutes before its scheduled start time to give you a chance to see the other members who are taking part.